2012 Suzuki Kizashi Expert Review:New Car Test Drive

 New Car Test Drive

-Kizashi uses one engine, a good 2.4-liter aluminum four-cylinder with variable valve timing that does the job well, getting about 25 combined mpg, by both EPA ratings and our couple weeks in Kizashi models.
-It runs smooth and makes 185 or 180 horsepower, depending on whether it's mated to the 6-speed manual transmission or Continuously Variable Transaxle, which operates automatically or can be shifted through six steps using paddles on the steering wheel.
+All Suzuki Kizashi models come with a sporty 2.4-liter aluminum four-cylinder with variable valve timing that makes 185 or 180 horsepower, depending on whether it's mated to the 6-speed manual transmission or Continuously Variable Transaxle.
+The CVT operates automatically or can be shifted through six steps using paddles on the steering wheel.

-New for 2011 are the Kizashi GTS and Kizashi SLS models.
-Both feature special Sport bodywork, including a more muscular front fascia and lower grille, side sill extensions, spoiler on the trunk lid, and 18-inch alloy wheels.
+Kizashi looks elegant and sporty, with lovely lines that look a bit like Audi and Lexus.
+No overachieving swoops or flares, no gratuitous chrome trying to grab your attention.
+The Kizashi GTS and Kizashi SLS feature special Sport bodywork, including a more muscular front fascia and lower grille, side sill extensions, spoiler on the trunk lid, and 18-inch alloy wheels.
 The crossed mesh grille is titanium colored.

-Inside the cabin, the quality of the materials is high, maybe especially the standard sport seats.
-The layout of the controls and instruments is clean, and the standard equipment is plentiful, including climate control vents for the rear seat.
-Even the base model has remote entry, pushbutton start, power windows, USB port, and other equipment many base models lack, although cruise control is not included at that lowest price.
-Both Sport models get their own steering wheels, and the SLS Sport gets contrasting stitching on its leather seats.
+Interior materials are high quality, especially the sport seats that come standard.
+The layout of the controls and instruments is clean.
+These cars come well equipped, including climate control vents for the rear seat.
+Sport models get special steering wheels, and the SLS Sport gets contrasting stitching on its leather seats.

-Safety-wise, the Kizashi leads the field, with no less than eight standard airbags, advanced stability control using the ABS, projector beam headlamps, and a tire pressure monitor.
-The Kizashi has surpassed the government's 2014 standards for side pole impact and offset front collision.
+Kizashi comes with no less than eight airbags.
+Advanced stability control using the ABS comes standard.
+Suzuki says the Kizashi has surpassed the federal government's 2014 standards for side pole impact and offset front collision.

-Kizashi S ($18,999) comes with auto dual-zone climate control with rear seat vents, cloth upholstery, sport seats, fold-down pass-through rear seat, nine-speaker AM/FM/CD with MP3, steering-wheel audio controls, USB port, projector beam headlamps, keyless pushbutton start, ambient footwell lighting, power locks, power windows, power mirrors, illuminated visor mirror, intermittent wipers, security system, 16-inch steel wheels.
-Kizashi S is available with a 6-speed manual or CVT ($21,049); the latter includes cruise control and leather-wrapped steering wheel.
-Kizashi S is also available with all-wheel drive and the CVT ($22,099).
+Kizashi S ($18,999) comes with auto dual-zone climate control with rear seat vents, cloth upholstery, sport seats, fold-down pass-through rear seat, projector beam headlamps, keyless pushbutton start, ambient footwell lighting, power locks, power windows, power mirrors, illuminated visor mirror, intermittent wipers, security system, 16-inch steel wheels, and pre-wiring for seven-speaker audio, but no actual radio.
+Kizashi S is available with a 6-speed manual or CVT ($20,999); the latter adds cruise control, a leather-wrapped steering wheel, and a seven-speaker AM/FM/CD/MP3 stereo with steering-wheel audio controls.
+XM Satellite Radio can be added as a dealer accessory.
+Kizashi S is also available with all-wheel drive and the CVT ($22,349); that combination adds heated outside mirrors.

-Kizashi SE ($22,049) comes only with the CVT and adds 10-way power driver's seat with three memory positions, leather-wrapped steering wheel, shift knob, and parking brake lever, paddle shifters, cruise control, wide-profile 18-inch tires on alloy wheels.
-Kizashi SE is available with AWD ($23,399).
+Kizashi SE ($22,299) comes only with the CVT and adds 10-way power driver's seat with three memory positions; leather-wrapped steering wheel, shift knob, and parking brake lever; paddle shifters; cruise control; a USB port; and wide-profile 18-inch tires on alloy wheels.
+Kizashi SE is available with AWD ($23,649).
+New for both SE models is a leather-upholstery option ($1600) includes heat and power adjustment for both front seats.

-Kizashi Sport GTS ($23,049) features sporty body work, including a muscular front fascia and lower grille, body side sill extensions, trunk spoiler, steering wheel, sport bumpers, fancy 18-inch alloy wheels.
-The GTS also adds a moonroof and fog lights, 10 speakers, 425-watt Rockford Fosgate system and iPod connectivity.
-The GTS 6-speed manual gets a higher numerical 4.11 final drive ratio (quicker acceleration performance); also available is the CVT ($24,149) or CVT AWD ($25,499).
+Kizashi Sport GTS ($22,249) features sporty body work, including a muscular front fascia and lower grille, body side sill extensions, trunk spoiler, silver-accented steering wheel, sport bumpers, fancy 18-inch alloy wheels and a lowered, sport-tuned suspension.
+The GTS also adds fog lights and a 10 speakers, 425-watt Rockford Fosgate system with iPod connectivity (replacing the USB port).
+The GTS 6-speed manual model drops the power driver's seat to reduce weight and cost.
+The GTS with CVT ($24,399) and CVT AWD ($25,749) get back the 10-way power driver's seat and add a moonroof, too.
+Bluetooth phone connectivity with steering-wheel controls is optional ($250).

-Kizashi Sport SLS ($24,849) upgrades with leather upholstery with contrasting stitching, heated seats, power passenger seat, heated mirrors, auto headlights, auto-dimming rearview mirror, rear parking sensor, HomeLink garage door opener, rain-sensing wipers.
-The SLS offers a choice of 6-speed manual, CVT ($25,949), or CVT AWD ($27,299).
-XM Satellite Radio ($350) is available.
+Kizashi Sport SLS ($25,099) upgrades with leather upholstery with contrasting stitching, heated seats, power passenger seat, heated mirrors, auto headlights, auto-dimming rearview mirror, rear parking sensor, HomeLink garage door opener, rain-sensing wipers, and Bluetooth phone equipment.
+The SLS offers a choice of 6-speed manual, CVT ($26,199), or CVT AWD ($27,549).
+XM Satellite Radio ($350) becomes a factory option, along with a navigation system ($1,399) that includes a rearview camera.

 Safety equipment includes eight airbags: two frontal, two side curtain, and one for each door.
 Active safety features include antilock brakes (ABS), electronic stability control, electronic brake-force distribution.
 The government-mandated tire monitor is there, also.
 Suzuki says the Kizashi already meets some of the 2014 crash standards, including side pole crash and front offset collision.
 More than 100 Kizashis were crashed by Suzuki during testing.
 Optional all-wheel drive can enhance safety in slippery conditions.
 The basic warranty is 3 years or 36,000 miles, but the powertrain is covered for 7 years or 100,000 miles.

-The styling of the Kizashi is Suzuki all the way, especially head-on.
-Kizashi's looks are consistent with its performance profile.
-Not a would-be or wannabe sports sedan, but a modest sports sedan on the way up.
+Kizashi looks like a Suzuki sports sedan should, not a would-be or wannabe sports sedan, but a modest sports sedan on the way up.
 Nothing is overdone.
 Well, maybe just a little bit, the twin chrome integrated angular tailpipes.
 A touch of cool.
 We're okay with that.
 The 18-inch alloy wheels are eye-catching.

-All SLS and GTS models come with Sport trim, which includes special bodywork.
-The new fascia on the Sport models is full and rounded, reminiscent of the aerodynamic nose on the Kizashi that Suzuki and Road & Track magazine took to Bonneville and set a class record with, an astounding 203.7 mph, thanks mostly to a big supercharger.
+Kizashi SLS and GTS models come with Sport trim, which includes special bodywork.
+The fascia on Kizashi Sport models is full and rounded, reminiscent of the aerodynamic nose on the Kizashi that Suzuki and Road & Track magazine took to Bonneville in 2010 and set a class record with, an astounding 203.7 mph, thanks mostly to a big supercharger.

-It's quite tidy from the rear, although you can't really tell the Kizashi is special until you see the chrome Kizashi nameplate, in racy Japanese-y script.
+Kizashi looks quite tidy from the rear, although you can't really tell it's special until you see the chrome Kizashi nameplate, in racy Japanese-y script.

 Kizashi's interior is comfortable and free of small inconveniences, and that's saying a lot.
 High-quality materials make even the base Kizashi S feel like a more expensive car.
 The layout of the center stack is slick and efficient, finished in black and aluminum plastic.
 You can easily understand and operate the knobs and controls, everything in its logical place, handsomely so.